Paul McCartney files lawsuit against Sony/ATV over copyright

 McCartney filed a lawsuit in federal court in Manhattan on Wednesday against Sony/ATV over copyright ownership of the many hit songs he wrote with John Lennon as part of The Beatles.

-The copyrights were bought by Michael Jackson and then sold to Sony/ATV following his death.
-McCartney has long wanted the copyrights, and the filing says he has sent notice to Sony/ATV that he will claim them back under a provision of U.S. copyright law that makes that possible after a certain time, starting in 2018.
+The copyrights were famously bought by Michael Jackson in 1985 and then fully sold over to Sony/ATV following his death.
+McCartney has long wanted the copyrights, and the filing says he has sent notice to Sony/ATV saying that he will claim them back under a provision of U.S. copyright law that makes that possible after a certain time.

-McCartney wants a ruling to say his claiming them doesn’t represent a legal breach that Sony/ATV could use against him.
+The first song eligible to be claimed back is “Love Me Do,” in October 2018.
+The rest of the catalog would follow in years after, ending in 2026.

 Most Read Stories